Karma: Taoism

 Karma is an important concept in Taoism.
 Every deed is tracked by deities and spirits.
 Appropriate rewards or retribution follow karma, just like a shadow follows a person.

 The karma doctrine of Taoism developed in three stages.
 In the first stage, causality between actions and consequences was adopted, with supernatural beings keeping track of everyone's karma and assigning fate (ming).
 In the second phase, transferability of karma ideas from Chinese Buddhism were expanded, and a transfer or inheritance of Karmic fate from ancestors to one's current life was introduced.
 In the third stage of karma doctrine development, ideas of rebirth based on karma were added.
 One could be reborn either as another human being or another animal, according to this belief.
 In the third stage, additional ideas were introduced; for example, rituals, repentance and offerings at Taoist temples were encouraged as it could alleviate Karmic burden.

 Shinto

 Interpreted as musubi (産霊), a view of karma is recognized in Shinto as a means of enriching, empowering, and affirming life.
 Musubi has fundamental significance in Shinto, because creative development forms the basis of the Shinto worldview.

 Many deities are connected to musubi and have it in their names.

 Discussion

 Free will and destiny

 One of the significant controversies with the karma doctrine is whether it always implies destiny, and its implications on free will.
-This controversy is also referred to as the moral agency problem; the controversy is not unique to karma doctrine, but also found in some form in monotheistic religions.
+This controversy is also referred to as the moral agency problem; it is not unique to karma doctrine, but is also found in some form in monotheistic religions.
+Christopher Chapple notes that the term karma means action, not fate or destiny, and "carries no negative connotations and does not imply any particular cosmological view."

 The free will controversy can be outlined in three parts: